Skip to main content

 2. Strategic Pattern Recognition

 Once we have the data, we look for connections.
 We do not just treat individual numbers; we look at how systems interact.
-A subtle thyroid shift may show up in your Oura recovery score, which then drags on your metabolic flexibility.
+A subtle thyroid change may show up in your Oura recovery score, which then drags on your metabolic flexibility.

 3. Collaborative Goal Setting